norcalbiostat/prof_website/content/home/teaching.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Last updated Aug, 2021'
+  label = 'Last updated Jan, 2023'
 +++

 I teach the following courses at Chico State,